sergachev/litex-template/README.md

 -  `LiteX`-related repositories are registered as git submodules so that their exact versions are tracked
-- a `poetry` environment is used to keep your system and user Python environments clean, therefore you can have multiple such projects using different versions of `litex` repositories etc.
+- a `poetry` environment is used to keep your system and user Python environments clean, therefore you can have multiple such projects using different versions of `LiteX` repositories etc.
 - `LiteX`-related packages are installed in the development mode so that they can be worked on easily
 - overall simple and compact (compared to [litex-buildenv](https://github.com/timvideos/litex-buildenv))